 English

 From Upper 3 – Upper 4 (Years 7 – 9), we follow our own syllabus.
 Our pupils are inspired by a rich diet of classic and modern literary, dramatic, non-fiction and media texts.
 We expect our students to be active while learning and so discussion, performance and collaboration are fundamental to our approach.
+For Upper 3 and Lower 4, weekly library lessons provide students with the opportunity to dip into a range of new texts, share their enthusiasms and spend time just reading a good book.

 GCSE